5 reasons to try on smart glasses today

 2. Proven software applications designed for smart glasses are maturing

 Smart glasses must be complemented with specific software to unlock the value.
-As one example, Google Glass carefully selects only 12 partners with proven industrial applications in enterprise.
+As one example, Google Glass carefully selected a list of software partners with proven industrial applications in enterprise.
 There is no common denominator between end clients.
 Smart glasses can be deployed across many sectors for countless use cases.
 Do you wish to digitalize your work instructions and checklists or do you prefer to delve deeper into telemedicine?
 It’s all possible nowadays.

 3. Plenty of deskless workers need information directly in their field of view